 SJC Alumni Hall

 The Alumni Hall (1081) houses selected items from the College’s collection of memorabilia and archival materials from St. John’s University, Shanghai, China; the SJU Alumni associations; and St. John’s College UBC.

 van der Linden Dining Hall

 Our dining hall is an integral part of life at the college as the hub where people experience “the world around our table.”
-It is over the dinner table that friendships are formed, and cross-cultural exchange and learning happens.
+It is over the dinner table where friendships are formed, and cross-cultural exchange and learning take place.
 Chef Clarence Tay and his team offer diverse dinner menus to reflect our diverse community and include abundant homemade entrees, vegetarian alternatives, and luxurious desserts.

-Members of the university community as well as the general public are welcome to join us for dinner and join the table conversation – or just enjoy some great food!
-The van der Linden Dining Hall and the Faimont Social Lounge have over 100 flags surrounding the rooms that represent the countries of the residents who have lived in our community over the years.
+Members of the university community, as well as the general public, are welcome to join us for dinner and participate in table conversation – or just enjoy some great food!
+The Van der Linden Dining Hall and the Faimont Social Lounge have over 100 flags surrounding the rooms that represent the countries of the residents who have lived in our community over the years.
 Floating about the tables are over 1,000 paper boats that are part of art installation entitled, Waterscapes – Johannean Journeys.
 Our community is made up graduate students, post doctoral fellows and visiting scholars from all over the world, and there is usually a lively discussion happening somewhere in the dining hall.